kparc/kcc/README.md

 ### no stinking loops

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
-The title, which we borrowed without permission from [the legendary k resource](http://nsl.com), says it all - you will not find a k construct that resembles an explicit `for` loop, and although there is a `while` construct in k, it is almost never used in
+The title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all - you will not find a k construct that resembles an explicit `for` loop, and although there is a `while` construct in k, it is almost never used in